Synapse-Flux-Lab/rag-loom/docs/docs/api/rest-api.md

   -d '{"query": "What models are supported?", "top_k": 3}'
 ```

-For SDK or client library integration, see [Client Recipes](./client-recipes).
+For SDK integrations, explore the ready-made snippets in the [API Script Playbook](./script-examples).